-Impaired smell is the partial or total loss of the sense of smell.
+Impaired smell is the partial or total loss or abnormal perception of the sense of smell.

-The loss of smell can occur due to nasal congestion or a blockage of the nose.
-It isn't serious, but it can sometimes be a sign of a nervous system (neurological) condition.
+The loss of smell can occur with conditions that prevent air from reaching smell receptors located high in the nose, or loss of or injury to the smell receptors.
+Loss of smell is not serious, but can sometimes be a sign of a nervous system condition.

 Some loss of smell occurs with aging.
-In most cases, there is no obvious cause, and there is no treatment.
+In most cases, there is no clear cause, and there is no treatment.

 The sense of smell also enhances your ability to taste.
 Many people who lose their sense of smell also complain that they lose their sense of taste.
 Most can still tell between salty, sweet, sour, and bitter tastes, which are sensed on the tongue.
 They may not be able to tell between other flavors.
 Some spices (such as pepper) may affect the nerves of the face.
 You may feel rather than smell them.